adit-smoak/Top-Quark-Tagging-Using-Deep-CNN/README.md

 ![MATLAB AI - Frame 1](https://github.com/user-attachments/assets/a1c00e79-5b14-4fb9-9662-a46f8dd4989e)

-Built using **MATLAB's Deep Network Designer** for fast prototyping and visualization.
+The entire CNN is built using **MATLAB's Deep Network Designer** for fast prototyping and testing.

 ## Key Hyperparameters for training with 90k images